 Train in the key areas related to the field of robotics.
 Engage in practical discussions of robotics, robot programming, robotics system simulation and design.
-Learn skills that will serve you in areas like manufacturing robotics and automation systems, and the automotive and military industries.
+Earn your Robotic Systems Engineering AAS and learn skills that will serve you in areas like manufacturing robotics and automation systems, and the automotive and military industries.

 Typical jobs in the fields of robotics include:

 - robotics technician and space-based robotics technician